Updated on: May 5, 2025

 Sales qualified leads (SQLs)

-Blogs
+1. Blogs

 Blogs should be written with quality in mind.
-Think about your user while writing your blog.
+Think about your buyer while writing your blog.
 What problem are they trying to solve?
 How is your blog going to take them one step closer to solving the problem?

 Ask yourself questions like: